tum-ens/urbs/doc/theorydoc/AP_prob.rst

    &\epsilon^{out}_{pct}-\epsilon^{out}_{pc(t-1)}\leq
    \Delta t\overline{PG}_p^\text{up}\kappa_{p}\underline{r}^{\text{out}}_{pc} f^{\text{out}}_{pt}.

+**Starting Ramp-up**
-Fifthly, there are some processes which have a different ramping up gradient while starting than while producing.
+There are some processes which have a different ramping up gradient while starting than while producing.
 This is usually defined with the help of a so called starting time.
 The following equations transform the starting time into a starting ramp and implement the starting ramp only during start, either as the only ramping constraint when no ramp up gradient is defined